kyleshin/kyleshin.github.io/_posts/2018-09-05-iOS-basic-drawing-reference.md

 Create a new single view controller project.
 Create a new swift file subclassing UIView in your project, let's call it DrawingPad.

 We add @IBDesignable before the class keyword.
-We will also want to override the draw(\_ rect:) function.
+We will also want to override the draw(\_ rect:) method.
 Our drawing code will go inside there.

 <image src="/images/blog/2018-09-06/1.png" width = "95%"></image>